reactioncommerce/api-migrations/README.md

 ## Migrating Deployment Databases

-You can follow "Local Development Usage" and specify a remote database if you want.
+Option 1: You can follow the above "Local Development Usage" instructions but specify a remote database if you want.
 Migrations will run on your computer, which may not be very fast or reliable.

-Instead, you can set up a CI task for this repo.
+Option 2: You can set up a CI task for this repo:

 1. Create different configuration files for each deployed environment.
 For example, `migrator.config-staging.js` for the "staging" environment.
 2. Add the necessary `MONGO_URL`s to your CI environment/secrets.
 3. When config file changes are merged to the main branch, run `migrator migrate <env> -y` as a CI task with `MONGO_URL` set to the correct database for that environment.
+Do this for each Reaction environment (database) you have.

+## Why does this repo exist?

+This repo serves a few purposes:
+- A place to `npm install` the [@reactioncommerce/migrator](https://github.com/reactioncommerce/migrator) package and all packages that contain migrations
+- A central place to capture the desired/required data version for each release of the Reaction system, and for each individual Reaction component

+In some monolith apps that you may be familiar with, the app's codebase repo serves as the place for migrations, too.
+But there are at least two reasons why we can't do that with Reaction:
+- Reaction consists of many plugins and microservices, each of which owns their own data versioning.
+Running migrations in 10 different places would not be a good user experience.
+- When you check out a particular release of a Reaction API component, you don't have any of the `down` migrations from future releases available.
+To run `down` migrations, you always need the latest migration code.

 ## License
 Copyright 2020 Reaction Commerce